About Friends of Buburi

 Buburi Community Based Organisation

 We were delighted when Claire agreed to become the patron of Friends of Buburi.
 Claire has had a distinguished career as a nurse working in war zones and resource poor settings around the world.
 It was her interview with Michael Buerk in 1984 that inspired Bob Geldof to start Live Aid.
-Latterly she has been the organiser of the Diploma in Tropical Nursing at The London School of Hygiene and Tropical Medicine and it was here that Jo, Sallie, Noreen and Jackie experienced her compassion and inspiration.
+Latterly she has been the organiser of the Diploma in Tropical Nursing at The London School of Hygiene and Tropical Medicine and it was here that the Trustees experienced her compassion and inspiration.

 Dame Claire Bertschinger